xuri/excelize-doc/en/cell.md

 func (f *File) MergeCell(sheet, hcell, vcell string) error
 ```

 Merge cells based on the given worksheet name (case sensitive) and cell coordinate regions.
+Merging cells only keeps the upper-left cell value, and discards the other values.
 For example, merge cells in the `D3:E9` area on a worksheet named `Sheet1`:

 ```go
 err := f.MergeCell("Sheet1", "D3", "E9")